24 (2016 film): Overseas

-J Hurtado of Twitch commented on the film, "24 is about as high concept as masala entertainers come, it never forgets its purpose is to thrill its audience and give them what they paid for.
+J Hurtado of Twitch Film commented on the film, "24 is about as high concept as masala entertainers come, it never forgets its purpose is to thrill its audience and give them what they paid for.
 It is a breathless, inventive, romantic, action packed adventure that is packed to the gills with surprises and joy."
 Mythily Ramachandran, in her review for Gulf News concluded that the film was an entertaining ride and went on to say, "The time-travelling film wins with superb and often hilarious performances by its leading actors."

 Box office

 India

 By the end of its first weekend, the film had earned around ₹50 crore in India, with a considerable part of the revenues coming from the Telugu version.
-At ₹17 crore, the collections from Telangana and AP were equal to that from Tamil Nadu during the opening weekend.
+At ₹17 crore, the collections from Telangana and Andhra Pradesh were equal to that from Tamil Nadu during the opening weekend.

 Overseas

 The film grossed over $1 million in three days on 161 screens in the United States.
 In the U. A. E. and Australia, the film earned $200,000 and AUD187,000 respectively during the same period.
 The film grossed $1.6 million in the United States in its lifetime.